altid/altid.github.io/basic-setup.md

  - newsfs: RSS aggregator and viewer
  - smsfs: Read, write, and view sms messages
  - undofs: Edit documents with unlimited undo/redo, using the integrated Sam command language
- - videofs: Search and watch video streams
+ - videofs: Search and watch video streams, pause and switch devices

 ## List of Servers and Clients